kishorevrk123/PGP-SupportPac-for-IBM-ACE-V12-V11/README.md

 Base reference is https://github.com/dipakpal/MyOpenTech-PGP-SupportPac

-Use the self explanatory library and replace the jar file attached for the runtime to execute encryption and decryption without any policy
+Use this self explanatory library and replace the runtime jar files attached here to execute encryption and decryption without any configurable service and policy